 The following discussion summarized the identified data gaps, description, and strategy to fill the identified data gaps.

 Groundwater Level and Storage Monitoring Network

-While no data gaps have been explicitly identified, additional measurement of continuous groundwater levels and temperature will help with evaluation of changes in storage and with model calibration.
+Data gaps have been explicitly identified, and additional measurement of continuous groundwater levels and temperature have been included to support the evaluation of changes in storage and with model calibration.